KTrain5169/unpacker/README.md

 The direct-download script can also double as a CLI app.
 Here are the commands for it:

-* --url (-u for short) - Specifies the download URL.
+- --url (-u for short) - Specifies the download URL.
-* --output (-o for short) - Specifies the output directory.
+- --output (-o for short) - Specifies the output directory.
 If omitted but --url or -u is used, it will download into the current working directory instead.
+- --server (-s for short) - Downloads server-side mods instead of client-side mods.